Alvor1991/PP2-Online-Quiz/README.md

 ### Frameworks, Libraries and Programs Used

 * [Font Awesome](https://fontawesome.com/)
-    - Font Awesome was used throughout all pages to add icons in order to create a better visual experience for UX purposes.
+    - Font Awesome was used throughout all pages to add icons to create a better visual experience for UX purposes.

 * [GitPod](https://www.gitpod.io)
     - GitPod was used for writing code, committing, and then pushing to GitHub.